davidmegginson/canada-notams/README.md

 Canada NOTAMs
 =============

-Read NOTAMs from the Nav Canada API and display them in reverse start-validity datetime.
+Read NOTAMs for an airport or route from the Nav Canada API and display them in reverse date.

 ## Installation